levon003/levon003.github.io/_posts/2025-01-16-tiktok-download.md

           outfile.write(like["link"] + "\n")
   ```

-3. I installed [yt-dlp](https://github.com/yt-dlp/yt-dlp) and ran it to download all videos in the folder:
+3. I installed [yt-dlp](https://github.com/yt-dlp/yt-dlp) and ran it to download all videos listed in the `liked_videos.txt` file to the specified folder:

   ```bash
   yt-dlp \